 Castor Oil Pack

-A Castor Oil Pack is a cloth soaked in castor oil, which is placed on the skin to enhance circulation, and promote healing of the tissues and organs underneath the skin.
-This therapy is complementary to Self Fertility Massage.
+A Castor Oil Pack is a cloth soaked in castor oil, which is placed on the skin to enhance circulation, and can promote healing of the tissues and organs underneath the skin.
+Edgar Cayce, the “father of holistic medicine”, suggested external application of castor oil packs to stimulate the organs of the abdomen (liver, gall ladder and colon) and as treatment for adhesions in the abdomen.
+Castor Oil therapy is complementary to Self Fertility Massage.

 - Increases breakdown and removal of scar tissue build-up via the lymphatic system

 - Increases circulation, brings in fresh healthy blood